This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• The soup will appear thin at first, but once you stir it well and the split peas dissolve, it will thicken.
-If you prefer your soup to be even thicker, you can mash up the ingredients with a potato masher or process half of the soup through a blender on low speed and then recombine with the remaining soup.
-Prior to serving, add the shredded pork back in.
+• Optional – Mash or Blend: The soup will appear thin at first, but once you stir it well and the split peas dissolve, it will thicken.
+If you prefer your soup to be even thicker and smoother, you can mash up the ingredients with a potato masher or process half of the soup through a blender on low speed and then recombine with the remaining soup.
+Alternatively, you can use an immersion blender to partially or fully blend the soup.

 Nutrition